 We also found two fake news sites (that we refuse to link to) claiming that immigrants entering the UK enjoy entomophilia because the unsanitary dwellings in their home countries have habituated them to insects regularly crawling over their bodies.
 This unsubstantiated and frankly racist claim means only to inspire xenophobic disgust and serves as a contemporary example of how people use unusual fetishes and physical revulsion as a way to stigmatize and divide communities.

 9. Ursusagalmatophilia (Teddy Bears Fetish)

 In June 2015, a Cincinnati man was arrested for masturbating in public with a teddy bear.
 He had been arrested for the same offense three times before.
 Perhaps he had ursusagalmatophilia, an erotic attraction to teddy bears.
-While the attraction can express itself through super-affectionate cuddling, other folks strap dildos to their bears or insert Fleshjacks into holes sewn into their bodies (giving new meaning to a “stuffed animal”).
+While the attraction can express itself through super-affectionate cuddling, other folks strap dildos to their bears or insert Fleshjacks into holes sewn into their bodies.
 Sadly, Build-A-Bear Workshop doesn’t offer these adult customizations, but you can find them at bearmods.com.

 Romantic attachments can also be formed to these bears.
 Some people will treat the bear like an imaginary friend, talking and hanging out with it, “feeding” it or imbuing it with personality traits and complex emotional feelings.
 Others will collect lots of bears, treat their stuffed animals as if they’re supernaturally alive or get pleasure from destroying them.